 Let’s now take a well-known example with the words “poisson” and “poison”.
 While the word “poisson” means fish, the word “poison” also means poison in English.

-The only difference between “poisson” and “poison” is that the former word has a double SS while the latter has a single S. As we saw in the previous example, whenever a S is between two vowels it must be pronounced as /z/.
+The only difference between “poisson” and “poison” is that the former word has a double SS while the latter has a single S. As we saw in the previous example, whenever an S is between two vowels it must be pronounced as /z/.
 This is the case of “poison”.
-In order to make a /s/ sound, a word should have a double SS.
+To make a /s/ sound, a word should have a double SS.
 It is the case of the word “poisson”.
-So be sure to write “poisson” with a double SS, otherwise you’ll be referring to poison!
+So be sure to write “poisson” with a double SS; otherwise, you’ll be referring to poison!

 Lisent vs. Lissent